Bonn in figures

 In 2016, the private sector, universities and municipalities founded a new platform called “Digital Hub Bonn” that supports start-ups on their way to becoming an independent company.
 It has already been the source of numerous start-up incentives.

-The Federal City and the University of Bonn have placed their cooperation on a new contractual footing.
-In November 2018, Mayor Ashok Sridharan and Rector Prof. Dr. Dr. h.c.
-Michael Hoch signed a memorandum of understanding between the city and the university The City of Bonn and University of Bonn have been closely intertwined since the founding of the university.
-During the year of the university’s 200th anniversary, the relationship between the two partners was intensified even further, with the city and university defining strategic fields of action in which they intend to work together even more closely in the future.
+The city of Bonn and the University of Bonn have been closely intertwined since the university was founded.
+In the year of the 200-year existence of the university, the relations between the two partners have intensified even more.
+The city and the University of Bonn have placed their cooperation on a new contractual basis.
+In November 2018, Lord Mayor Ashok Sridharan and Rector Prof. Dr. Dr. h.c.
+Michael Hoch signed a "Memorandum of Understanding" between the municipality and the university.
+In this agreement, the city and the university defined the strategic fields of action in which they intend to cooperate even more closely in the future.